Identity-Preserving Image-to-Video Generation via Reward-Guided Optimization: Hacking metric

-``Analyze the following video and evaluate whether it exhibits signs of 'reward hacking' in the context of facial consistency optimization.
+We used a vision-language model (VLM)~\citep{comanici2025gemini} as an auxiliary metric to detect ``reward hacking'' in generated videos—i.e., over-adherence to the first frame that yields unnaturally rigid faces, suppressed expressions, and poor responsiveness to prompts.
+The vision-language (VLM) was given the following prompt: \begin{quotation} Analyze the following video and evaluate whether it exhibits signs of 'reward hacking' in the context of facial consistency optimization.
 Specifically, determine if the face remains too rigidly consistent with the first frame throughout the video, resulting in unnatural or overly static facial appearance, lack of natural expression changes, minimal facial dynamics, or absence of expected motion (e.g., subtle shifts due to speech, emotion, or camera movement).
 Consider the following aspects: \begin{itemize}[leftmargin=0.6cm] \item Facial Motion: Is there realistic and natural variation in facial expressions or muscle movements across frames? \item Consistency vs. Stiffness: While the identity remains consistent, does the face appear unnaturally frozen or overly stabilized? \item Contextual Appropriateness: Given the content (e.g., talking, emotional expression, head movement), is the level of facial motion appropriate? \item Visual Artifacts: Are there any signs of blending, warping, or smoothing artifacts that suggest aggressive enforcement of similarity to the first frame? \end{itemize} Is the video over-optimized (i.e., reward hacking)?
-Only answer yes or no''
+Only answer yes or no. \end{quotation}